dwimalatissa/dwimalatissa/README.md

 ## Hi there 👋

 Hi there!
-I'm Dul, a passionate software engineer based in Brisbane, Australia.
+I'm Dul, a software engineer based in Brisbane, Australia.
 I enjoy working with Microsoft technologies.

 ### Skills
 - Programming Languages: C#